apmckinlay/natureapp/insects/masonbee.md

 Mason Bees are most commonly seen in **spring** and play an important role in pollination of spring-flowering trees and shrubs, including Apples, Cherries, Blueberries, and Raspberries.
 The females carry the pollen in a patch of hair on the underside of their abdomens.

 Mason Bees are **solitary** and nest in crevices (hollow plant stems, empty snail shells, between stones), using mud to build their nests.
-They readily occupy artificial nest sites.
+They will often nest near each other and readily occupy artificial nest sites.

 **Did you know?** Mason Bees spend most of their lives in their nests so protecting the nests from disturbance is important.